Nothing but the Truth (1941 film): Plot

 Steve Bennett is a stockbroker in Miami, Florida who has just accepted a position working for a man named T.T.
 Ralston.
-He is persuaded by Ralston's beautiful niece, Gwen Saunders, to invest a sum of $10,000 that she needs doubled in 24 hours.
+He is persuaded by Ralston's beautiful niece, Gwen Saunders, to invest a sum of $10,000 that she needs doubled in three days.
 Ralston has promised Gwen that if she raises $20,000 he will double it, but has been working behind her back to prevent her from raising the initial funds.

 When Steve objects to Ralston's practice of pushing bad stocks onto his clients, he claims that he could get by just as well by telling the truth as by lying.
 Ralston and his partner Dick Donnelly, along with client Tom van Dusen (Gwen's boyfriend), bet Steve that he can't be completely honest for twenty-four hours straight.
 Steve bets the $10,000 he got from Gwen.
 One of the conditions is that no one can reveal the bet to an outsider and it can't be cancelled.

 Steve is meticulously watched by the three men during the next twenty-four hours.
 They are entertaining guests and clients on Ralston's yacht during much of this time, and when Steve is honest with everyone he meets, he manages to insult several of them.
 In the late evening, an exotic dancer named Linda Graham enters the yacht, looking for Dick, who has promised her backing for her show.
 Linda meets and talks to Steve, telling him about the show.
 Mrs. Ralston and another distinguished woman overhear the conversation and mistakenly believes Linda is Steve's wife.